Meister Painters

 you're covering a dark colour with a light colour.
 This may already

-accounted for in your original quote, but in the
+be discussed and accounted for in your original quote, but in the

-unsure until we start painting, or you've selected
+event that we're unsure until we start painting, or you've selected

-light colour after you've been quoted for the standard two
+a light colour after you've been quoted for the standard two

 coats, the price would be adjusted accordingly.